the-sudheendra/VEXtension/README.md

 ## How to Use the Extension
 * Open a ValueEdge ticket in your browser.
 * Right-click anywhere on the page.
-* In the context menu, you will see an option called "DoD Checklist."
+* In the context menu, you will see an option called "DoD Checklist".
-* Click on "DoD Checklist" to open a pop-up displaying the Done Checklist for the ticket.

 ![Screenshot for DoDcheckList](Screenshots/DoDCheckList.png)
+> Click on "DoD Checklist" to open a pop-up displaying the Done Checklist for the ticket.

 ## How to Upload a Definition of Done (DoD) File:
-Right-click the extension icon in your browser's toolbar, then select 'Options' from the menu.
-This will open the options page, where you can upload a new DoD file (If you encounter issues, please ensure the file is not empty and follows the below mentioned schema).

 ![Screenshot for optionpage](Screenshots/OptionPage.png)

+> Right-click the extension icon in your browser's toolbar, then select 'Options' from the menu.
+This will open the options page, where you can upload a new DoD file (If you encounter issues, please ensure the file is not empty and follows the below mentioned schema)

 ## Ticket Entity Schema
 ```json